 (g) Failure of recording equipment

 4.15 If there is an equipment failure which can be rectified quickly, e.g. by inserting new recording media, the interviewer shall follow the appropriate procedures as in paragraph 4.11.
 When the recording is resumed the interviewer shall explain what happened and record the time the interview recommences.
 If, however, it will not be possible to continue recording on that recorder and no replacement recorder is readily available, the interview may continue without being audibly recorded.
-If this happens, the interviewer shall seek the custody officer’s authority as in paragraph 3.3.
+If this happens, the interviewer shall seek the authority as in paragraph 3.3 of the custody officer, or as applicable, a sergeant or above.
 (See Note 4H.)

 [This paragraph does not apply to interviews recorded using a secure digital network, see paragraphs 7.4 and 7.11.]